The Process

 Most pots that go out the door these days are made from a percentage of recycled clay.

 I collect broken pieces, slop & water from throwing, trimmings, and any other little bits of clay around the studio into 5 gallon buckets to rehydrate.
-Once it is nice and wet, I turn it out on plaster bats to stiffen to the consistency I like, and then be remixed back into workable clay!
-I use a machine called a pug mill which has a motor to churn the clay and then extrude it out into beautiful clay that is ready to be put back on the wheel.
-And the process begins all over again...
+Once the bucket contents has turned to a slop, I scoop it out on plaster bats to stiffen to the consistency I like, and then be remixed back into workable clay!
+I use a machine called a pug mill which has a heavy duty motor to churn the clay, a vacuum to de-air the clay and chamber of any air bubbles, and then extrude it out into beautiful logs of clay that are ready to be put back on the wheel.
+And thus, the process begins all over again...

 A deeper dive into how I recycle my clay